-This game was adapted from the classical sender-receiver game in Gneezy (2005), transforming it from a self-versus-others to an ends-versus-means dilemma.
-The receiver must choose between options A and B without knowing anything about the consequences of either one.
+This game was adapted from the classical sender-receiver game in Gneezy (2005), which we modify from a self-versus-other to an ends-versus-means dilemma.
+The receiver must choose between options A and B without knowing anything about the consequences of either option.
 The only piece of information they receive is a message from the sender, who knows that if the receiver chooses option A, 15 Euros will be donated to the children's cancer charity, whereas choosing B will earn the receiver 2 Euros.
-In this and the other EVM games, all donations and transfers are paid by the experimenter, eliminating any self-versus-others tradeoff for the decision-maker.
+As with all the EVM games, donations and transfers are paid by the experimenter, eliminating any self-versus-other tradeoff for the decision-maker.
 The sender can send either of the following messages: